 What’s even crazier is that nothing has changed about the school.
 The jump in applications isn’t because they overhauled their offerings, it’s all about numbers.
 When applying is easier and cheaper, more people will do it.
 More people applying drives down acceptance rates, and it becomes a feedback loop.
 More applications = lower acceptance rate.
 Lower acceptance rate = more applications.

 But that’s just the background.
-I recently visited Skidmore in-person and was able to speak with the Dean of Admissions.
+I recently visited Skidmore in-person and was able to speak with an admissions representative.
 While I asked about a number of things, my focus was the supplement.
 As college consultants, we believe that supplements are an important tool for students.
 They help a student show as many angles of themselves as possible, but they also help students narrow down their list.
 No kid should be applying to 25 schools.
 Having to do a supplement is one way of weeding out the schools that you’re really just applying to because “why not?”

 Sending unsolicited documents isn’t unheard of, but, traditionally, it is the bane of many an admissions office, and they warn applicants that it’s an excellent way to end up on some sort of blacklist.
 It turns out that this allegedly is not the case at Skidmore.

 Yes, you read that right.
 According to them, when Skidmore receives supplemental materials they add them into the applicant’s file and take them into account, even when they aren’t about urgent or sudden extenuating circumstances (the only two situations in which we generally advise such emails).
 The most common supplement that they receive, according to the admissions representative, answers the question “Why do you want to go to Skidmore?”

 This is mindblowing and, while we don’t condone spamming admissions officers, it does show that ‘best practice’ isn’t universal.
 You can email admissions officers, but whatever you send must be high-quality, add something useful that was missing in your application, and be thoughtfully written and professionally presented.
 In short, don’t waste their time.